15 FAM 240

 15 FAM 249.1 Transient Housing

 a.
-At the SRPM’s discretion, temporarily vacant (not to exceed 90 days without prior OBO authorization) GO/L residential properties may be used for transient housing.
-With prior authorization from OBO and post’s International Cooperative Administrative Support Services (ICASS) council, the SRPM may also use residential GO/L properties that are vacant over 90 days as transient housing.
+At the SRPM’s discretion, temporarily vacant (not to exceed 90 days without prior OBO authorization) GO or leased residential properties may be used for transient housing.
+With prior authorization from OBO and post’s International Cooperative Administrative Support Services (ICASS) council, the SRPM may also use residential GO or leased properties that are vacant over 90 days as transient housing.

 b.
-The sponsoring office/agency will reimburse (a) personnel assigned to post who are waiting for their permanently assigned quarters, (b) TDY personnel, and (c) visitors and other personnel for the entire prorated cost of using transient housing.
-Alternatively, reimbursements will also come through the personnel’s travel orders.
+The sponsoring office/agency of (a) personnel assigned to post who are waiting for their permanently-assigned quarters, (b) TDY personnel, and (c) visitors and other personnel, will reimburse the appropriate entity for the entire prorated cost of using transient housing.
+Alternatively, reimbursements will also come through the person’s travel orders.
 These costs include, but are not limited to: base rent, building operating expenses, utilities, cleaning, and make-ready expenses.

 c.
-TDY and WAE personnel who are filling vacant NSDD-38 positions may be assigned residences in the housing pool.
+TDY and WAE personnel (i.e. When Actually Employed status employees are normally retired Civil Service or Foreign Service re-employed annuitant rehired on an intermittent appointment) who are filling vacant NSDD-38 positions may be assigned residences in the housing pool.
 There is no need for waivers if their stay exceeds 90 days.
 All costs and ICASS counts associated with this use will be funded as if a permanent employee were occupying the quarters.

 d.
 If the housing would otherwise be vacant, post may decide whether interns may occupy transient housing.
 Posts should not leave housing vacant for longer than needed solely to house interns.
 If post should use transient housing in this way, the office/agency sponsoring the intern would fund the transient housing costs.